ssl/ezXSS/readme.md

 # ezXSS docker-compose
 ezXSS is an easy way for penetration testers and bug bounty hunters to test (blind) Cross Site Scripting.

-Now even better running inside two containers (app+db) for easy deployment!
+Now even better running inside two docker containers (app+db) for easy deployment!

 ## Current features
 Some features ezXSS has